microsoft/vscode-wiki/Extension-Authoring:-Adopting-Multi-Root-Workspace-APIs.md

 **Note:** You do not have to be aware if the user has opened a workspace or not when using the `getConfiguration` API with resource scope.
 Just make sure to always pass the resource scope URI around and we will do the resolution of the setting based on the user's setup.

+### Perspectives
+An extension author, you should have following two perspectives while defining a setting

+1. **End User:** Given a setting, an end user should know where he/she can customise this setting.
+By defining a setting as `resource` or `window` scoped, user can be able customise it at right targets.
+It means, User can open settings and can customise a window (`window.zoomLevel`) or resource (`editor.wordWrap`) setting  in User/Workspace Settings.
+But when user lands into Folder Settings, user can only customise resource settings (`editor.wordWrap`).
+VS Code will use the setting's classification information to provide right proposals in intelli-sense and will warn user if customising `window` settings in Folder settings.

+2. **Extension author:** Extension author's main purpose is to define a setting and read its value and apply it.
+As mentioned before now, there is a new target `Folder Settings` where a resource scoped setting can only be customisable.
+So extension author should be knowing if a setting is associated to a resource or not and thereby, classify the setting.
+If it is a resource setting, ask for the value of the setting by passing the resource for which the value has to be applied.
+Otherwise you can just ask for the value without passing any resource.
+API will give you back the value user customised for this setting.

 Refer to [Configuration Sample](https://github.com/Microsoft/vscode-extension-samples/tree/master/configuration-sample) extension for more information.

 ## Language Client / Language Server